 Taxonomic note The Oriental Beech has oscillated in the past between being treated as a species in its own right or a subspecies of European Beech, however the various major floras published in the late 20th century – Flora Iranica, Flora of Turkey, Flora Europaea – all afford Oriental Beech species status.
 A 2004 paper (Vettori et al. 2004) analysed DNA from multiple populations of both species and identified ‘distinct groups corresponding to taxa such as F. sylvatica, F. moesiaca, F. taurica, and F. orientalis’, supporting the views of earlier authors.
 Interestingly, the same study also suggests that F. orientalis is ancestral to F. sylvatica.
 The names F. moesiaca (or F. × moesiaca) and F. taurica (or F. × taurica) have come into use to cover forms intermediate between the Oriental and European Beeches, such is the propensity for the two to hybridise where their ranges meet in extreme south east Europe and in the Crimea.
 The World Checklist and Bibliography of Fagales (Govaerts & Frodin 1998) synonymises the first of these names with the latter, and clarifies the correct use of the latter: F. × taurica Popl.

-The distinctions between Oriental Beech F. orientalis, and the European Beech F. sylvatica, are slight.
-Few of the morphological distinctions cited in earlier literature have significant merit as they tend to apply to material widely distributed in cultivation, but representing a very narrow sampling of the diversity that exists within the species.
+The distinctions between Oriental Beech Fagus orientalis, and the European Beech F. sylvatica, are subtle.
+Few of the morphological distinctions cited in early literature have significant merit as they tend to apply to material widely distributed in cultivation, but representing a very narrow sampling of the diversity that exists within the species.
 Various anecdotal distinctions seem not to hold sway either, for example that F. orientalis is faster growing in youth (Krüssmann 1984), a trait which every grower of trees knows can be influenced by provenance and site selection.
-So far as stature and effect in the designed landscape is concerned there is little benefit to planting Oriental rather than European Beech, although some of the large-leaved forms common in cultivation are quite beautiful, and in terms of climate change resilience it may be that F. orientalis is better adapted to hotter and drier conditions, so trees of known provenance may be of value in the future.
+So far as stature and effect in the designed landscape is concerned there is little benefit to planting Oriental rather than European Beech, although some of the large-leaved forms common in cultivation are quite beautiful, and in terms of climate change resilience, as it may be that F. orientalis is better adapted to hotter and drier conditions so trees of known provenance may be of value in the future.